WFP-VAM/modape/docs/index.md

 ```
 **Usage example:**

-![processMODIS]
+![modis_collect]

-### smoothMODIS
+### modis_smooth

 **Description:**

 Smooth, gapfill and interpolate raw MODIS HDF5 files.

-As mandatory input, raw MODIS HDF5 files (as processed by `processMODIS`) are smoothed, gapfilled and interpolated, using a whittaker filter with 2nd order differences.
+As mandatory input, raw MODIS HDF5 files (as processed by `modis_collect`) are smoothed, gapfilled and interpolated, using a whittaker filter with 2nd order differences.

 By default, the standard whittaker smoother will be applied, and if no `s` value is provided (to be provided as `log10(s)` - e.g. 0.1), the function will read a pixel based `s` value from the s-grid.